 Get Your Team Ready

 - Staff members as volunteers or event staff

-On-site staff can also help capture photo and video for social media.
-They can be in the pictures, stage needed images and be ready to catch any spontaneous moment.
+On-site staff can also help capture photos and videos for social media.
+They can be in the pictures, stage needed images, and be ready to catch any spontaneous moment.
 Trusted team members can even “go live” from the event.